Aria definition: An aria is a solo song for a singer in an opera. Typically, the famous and familiar songs we know from operas are arias.

 While you can certainly enjoy opera without understanding every bit of opera vocabulary, learning these terms can give you an even deeper appreciation for the operas you experience—whether you're watching from your couch or the seat of an opera house!

 If you want to learn more about the basics of opera, check out our other blogs like A Brief History of Opera and 5 Things to Know About Opera.
-You can also learn more about our current shows by visiting our On Stage page, where you’ll find everything from opera synopses to cast information and more!
+You can also learn more about what's going on at the San Francisco Opera by checking out our website!